manueldezman/praxiscore/README.md

-# Praxicore — Private Financial Execution Engine
+# Praxiscore — Private Financial Execution Engine

 > "Your money behaves the way you planned — automatically and privately."